Finding the Best BCD for Women – Buying Guide and Reviews

 The Cressi Ultralight Lady is a back-inflated BCD specifically designed for travel and in women’s size.
 It’s one of the lightest, if not the lightest BCD’s you can find.
 It merely weighs 4.6 pounds and you can squeeze it to fit into a duffel bag that you can bring onto a flight.

 The Ultralight Lady is easily adjustable to get the best fit available.
-It features a padded back and an integrated weight system.
+It features a padded back and a weight management system that’s integrated into the BC.
 Of all the BCD’s it’s the least colorful with only a few purple/lilac stripes on the BCD.

 - Very compact and lightweight